JoachimGoedhart/Supervising-a-coding-project/README.md

 ## Issues we run into:

 How to start with Python?
 Well the first hurdle is to install Python.
-This online book is a great starting point: [https://jni.github.io/using-python-for-science/intro-to-environments.html](https://jni.github.io/using-python-for-science/intro-to-environments.html)
+This online book chapter recognizesd this point and offers some background: [https://jni.github.io/using-python-for-science/intro-to-environments.html](https://jni.github.io/using-python-for-science/intro-to-environments.html)

 I only installed Python once (maybe twice), so I tried a couple of things and then it worked.
 So this procedure was poorly documented.
 What worked when this was done together with the student (and maybe I missed some steps) for installation on a Macbook:

 - Go to the miniconda webiste: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)